Muddz/StructurebyFeatureTmpl/README.md

 ## Why I recommend this structure

-Mainly due to how well it scales up and still makes your project readable and understandable of what it does and contains.
+Due to how well it scales up and still makes your project readable and understandable of what it does and contains.
 I recommend the structure-by-feature approach by default for microservices over the structure-by-functionality, unless a project doesn't fit this structure of course.

 Some of reasons for the recommendation: